 Basically, when you configure a Unix system, there are essentially two ways to deal with your system clock.

-Clear flag-clockistai if your system clock is set to UTC.
-Use this setting if you're in none of the above cases: you are a POSIX freak, or your Unix distribution is running ntpd for you, or other software is assuming you're on UTC.
+Do not use this option if your system clock is set to UTC, i.e. if you're in none of the above cases: you are a POSIX freak, or your Unix distribution is running ntpd for you, or other software is assuming you're on UTC.
 This is the default.

-If this flag is set, then skalibs will be compiled without IPv6 support, even if your target architecture supports it.
+If you set this option, then skalibs will be compiled without IPv6 support, even if your target architecture supports it.
 This can significantly reduce the size of your networking applications if they don't need IPv6 support.